GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-mangroves/_details.md

 The product development methodology is outlined in the following steps:

+<span id="processing-steps"></span>

-1) Calculate the green fractional cover (`pv_pc`) from all available cloud-free Landsat pixels for each year of observation and compare these over an annual time series to identify areas where green cover persists throughout the year.
+1. Calculate the green fractional cover (`pv_pc`) from all available cloud-free Landsat pixels for each year of observation and compare these over an annual time series to identify areas where green cover persists throughout the year.

-2) Establish a relationship between the 10th percentile of green fraction (`pv_pc_10`) observed within a year and Planimetric Canopy Cover percentage (PCC%) derived from < 1 m spatial resolution canopy masks derived from LIght Detection And Ranging (LiDAR) with this representing a unit that relates directly to forest cover.
+1. Establish a relationship between the 10th percentile of green fraction (`pv_pc_10`) observed within a year and Planimetric Canopy Cover percentage (PCC%) derived from < 1 m spatial resolution canopy masks derived from LIght Detection And Ranging (LiDAR) with this representing a unit that relates directly to forest cover.

-3) Constrain the PCC% estimates to areas known to contain mangroves, with reference to the Japanese Aerospace Exploration Agency’s (JAXA) Kyoto and Carbon (K&C) Initiative Global Mangrove Watch (GMW) thematic layers for 1996, 2007-10 and 2015/16 with additional areas identified using tasseled cap wetness and State and Territory mangrove mapping products.
+1. Constrain the PCC% estimates to areas known to contain mangroves, with reference to the Japanese Aerospace Exploration Agency’s (JAXA) Kyoto and Carbon (K&C) Initiative Global Mangrove Watch (GMW) thematic layers for 1996, 2007-10 and 2015/16 with additional areas identified using tasseled cap wetness and State and Territory mangrove mapping products.

-4) Apply PCC% thresholds to map mangrove forest extent (based on a pre-determined 20 PCC% threshold) and differentiate structural categories, namely, woodland (20-50 %), open forest (50-80 %), and closed forest (> 80 %).
+1. Apply PCC% thresholds to map mangrove forest extent (based on a pre-determined 20 PCC% threshold) and differentiate structural categories, namely, woodland (20-50 %), open forest (50-80 %), and closed forest (> 80 %).

-5) Quantify the change in the relative extent of mangrove forest and canopy cover types over the period 1987 to 2023 at a national scale and establish relevance at regional (e.g., State/Territory) and local levels.
+1. Quantify the change in the relative extent of mangrove forest and canopy cover types over the period 1987 to 2023 at a national scale and establish relevance at regional (e.g., State/Territory) and local levels.

 % ## Software